 The bio should explain why the author is qualified to write about the topic.

 77. Does each author have a dedicated and detailed author page?

-This isn’t entirely necessary, but I think it’s worth the effort.
+While it isn’t entirely necessary, I think it’s worth the effort.
 It just adds another level of trust to your content.

 The author’s bio at the bottom of each post is a short description of the writer’s qualifications, but the author page is a more detailed description along with links to social media profiles and other articles.

 78. Does the page have a clear call-to-action (CTA)?

 Some believe that Google puts weight on goal completions.
 A “goal completion” is the action that the user is supposed to take on your page.
 The intent of your target keyword phrase should dictate your CTA.